5 minutes

 that the result will contain exactly one row for each different value of the

-in example above).
+grouping key (status in example above).
 This means that multiple input rows

 are grouped into a single row.
 And for all columns other than what appears in